 Many educational activities involve recording images.
 These may be undertaken for displays, publicity, to celebrate achievement and to provide records of evidence of the activity.
-Under no circumstances should employees use their personal equipment to take images of students at or on behalf of the Trust.
+Employees should read and understand our Online Safety policy.

 14 Acceptable use of technology

 Staff should only use ICT systems and resources (email and phone) for all Trust business or only in line with what is allowed.